BernieO/calcardbackup/README.md

 ## Installation

-1. Clone the repository to your server and enter the repo:<br>
+1. Clone the repository to your server (outside of webroot!) and enter the repo:<br>
 `git clone https://github.com/BernieO/calcardbackup`<br>
 `cd calcardbackup`